 - Coombe Hill - Climb to the 260 m (850 ft) summit of this lovely hill in the Chilterns

 - The Ridgeway - Step back in time on this wonderful 85 mile route which follows an ancient chalk ridge route used by prehistoric man The trail starts at Overton Hill in Wiltshire on the edge of the Marlborough Downs and heads east through the Chiltern Hills to Ivinghoe Beacon in Buckinghamshire

 - Wendover Woods - Enjoy miles of great cycling and walking trails in this large forest in Buckinghamshire

-- Aylesbury Ring - This circular walk takes you on a tour of the Aylesbury Vale
+- Aylesbury Ring - This long circular walk takes you on a tour of the beautiful Aylesbury Vale in Buckinghamshire

 - North Bucks Way - This long distance walk through Buckinghamshire visits a number of pretty villages and takes you though the beautiful countryside of the Vale of Aylesbury

 - Midshires Way - This route follows public bridleways and quiet country lanes through Middle England, from Bledlow, near Aylesbury in Buckinghamshire, to Stockport in Greater Manchester